361 – Age amount, amount for a person living alone and amount for retirement income

 You can claim this amount if you are entitled to the amount for a person living alone and you meet both of the following conditions:

-• For the month of December, you were not entitled to a family allowance payment from Retraite Québec.
+- For the month of December, you were not entitled to the family allowance payment from Retraite Québec.

 Reduction of the additional amount for a person living alone (single-parent family)